-Other efforts are aimed at maintaining the momentum to develop capabilities for cutting-edge defense technologies.
-They call for unremitting efforts in this regard to maintain effective self-defense and nuclear deterrent capabilities and to enable parity in defense, science, and technology with the advanced world.
+Other efforts are aimed at maintaining the momentum to develop capabilities for cutting-edge defence technologies.
+They call for unremitting efforts in this regard to maintain effective self-defence and nuclear deterrent capabilities and to enable parity in defence, science, and technology with the advanced world.

 Q1.
 Comparison between two countries becomes difficult because:

 - The countries differ in their internal political systems.

 III.
 The countries with homogenous backgrounds are many in number.

 - Only II.